Together, these values reflect our belief that feedback builds trust, trust enables growth, and growth benefits every child.

 Many parents won’t feel comfortable sharing negative feedback with their schools.

 Indeparent acts as a platform for honest feedback.
-We use automated technology to aggregate and anonymise reviews, allowing you to be honest without fear.
+We use automated technology to aggregate and anonymise reviews, allowing you to be honest without worry.

 Thought-Leadership